pachyderm/docs/README.md

 #### B: New Folder

 1. Create a new folder.
 2. Create a new markdown file titled `_index.md` inside the new folder.
+This is the parent article.
 3. Insert the following frontmatter template:
     ```yaml
     ---